 Students should notify the instructor of their intention to take off for religious holidays during the first week of the semester.
-If the religious holiday coincides with an examination, arrangements should be made to set an alternative date at the NSU Tutoring and Testing center as appropriate. http://www.nova.edu/tutoring-testing/index.html
+If the religious holiday coincides with an examination, arrangements should be made to set an alternative date at the NSU Tutoring and Testing center as appropriate.
+Study Skills Resources | Tutoring and Testing Center (nova.edu)